astreum/whitepaper/README.md

 ### Why?

-- Provide standards for tokens, oracles, governance and insurance to provide a better and secure crypto experience.
+- To build a trusted and secure crypto experience by providing solid standards for tokens, oracles, governance and insurance.
-- To be a viable backbone to web 3 by offering combined value, storage and compute in a single blockchain and currency.
+- To be a viable backbone to web 3 services by offering combined value, storage and compute in a single blockchain and priced in the stable `Solar`.

 ### About